Laurel Larsen: Career and research

-Laurel Larsen has worked in academia since she earned her PhD at the University of Colorado in 2008.
-She began her professional research with the USGS National Research Program as part of the Hydroecology of Flowing Waters Project.
-She continued working with the USGS National Research Program until 2016 on various other research topics.
+Laurel Larsen has worked in academia since she earned her PhD at the University of Colorado Boulder in 2008.
+She began her professional research with the United States Geological Survey National Research Program as part of the Hydroecology of Flowing Waters Project.
+She continued working with the United States Geological Survey National Research Program until 2016 on various other research topics.
 Some of this research included work on the differences between the hydrogeomorphology of restored and unrestored streams within the Chesapeake Bay watershed and what kind of impacts restoration can have on the surrounding ecosystem.

-Larsen was hired at the University of California, Berkeley as an Assistant professor for the Department of Geography in 2013.
-In 2018, she was made an Associate professor for the Geography and Civil and Environmental engineering department at the University of California, Berkeley and currently holds this position.
+Larsen was hired at the University of California, Berkeley as an assistant professor for the Department of Geography in 2013.
+In 2018, she was made an associate professor for the Geography and Civil and Environmental engineering department at the University of California, Berkeley and currently holds this position.

 Larsen's research focuses on the fields of hydrology, geomorphology, environmental fluid mechanics, complex systems, environmental modeling, aquatic ecology, restoration ecology, wetlands, sediment transport.
 She is most known for her achievements in research on the Florida Everglades which have influenced numerous restoration efforts in the area.
 The Florida Everglades have a unique ecosystem composed of ridges with more vegetation and sloughs with less vegetation.
 Water flows through the entire ecosystem parallel to these "ridge-and-slough" structures providing essential services to the ecosystem; however, human impacts have disrupted the flow of water through the Everglades.
 Larsen's research has answered questions about the formation of this landscape that were previously considered unanswerable and her research has been able to dictate decisions on how to best restore the natural landscape from anthropogenic changes.